-While travel is still restricted in many ways and fewer folks are out on the road, it might seem like an odd time to apply for a new travel rewards credit card.
-But the Capital One Venture is a standout product in the field—namely because it earns two miles per dollar, not to mention no foreign transaction fees—and offers opportunities to earn and redeem miles, even if you don’t plan to book trips anytime soon.
-Here are details on the card and its features.
+Travel is rebounding, but there is still a long way to go, so you might be hesitant about opening a travel rewards credit card now.
+But the Capital One Venture is a standout product in the field—namely because it earns two miles per dollar, plus no foreign transaction fees—and offers excellent opportunities to earn and redeem miles, even if you don’t plan to book major trips anytime soon.
+Here are details on the card.

-Twice the miles: The Capital One Venture usually only offers new applicants up to 50,000 bonus miles after spending $3,000 on purchases within the first three months.
-And though this limited-time offer requires a bigger spend ($20,000) to get double the miles, it breaks down to under $1,700 per month, which might be manageable for a lot of folks.
-Just keep in mind that this offer is only available to new cardholders who have not previously had a Venture account.
+The Capital One Venture usually only offers new applicants up to 50,000 bonus miles after spending $3,000 on purchases within the first three months.
+And though this limited-time offer requires a bigger spend ($20,000) to get double the miles, it breaks down to under $1,700 per month.
+Keep in mind that this offer is only available to new cardholders who have not previously had a Venture account.

-Low annual fee and no foreign transaction fees: Although several credit cards offer a statement credit toward a Global Entry or TSA PreCheck application fee worth up to $100 once every four years, few have annual fees as low as the one charged by the Capital One Venture, which is $95 per year.
-It’s also a good card to carry abroad since it waives foreign transaction fees and when you use it to book a trip.
+Although several credit cards offer a statement credit toward a Global Entry or TSA PreCheck application fee worth up to $100 once every four years, few have annual fees as low as the Capital One Venture, $95 per year.
+The Venture is also a good card to carry abroad since it waives foreign transaction fees.

 Article continues below advertisement

 The Capital One Venture is a great all-round choice for many travelers . . . but it might not be the best rewards card for everyone.
-The other notable credit card of the moment is the Chase Sapphire Preferred, which offers 80,000 bonus Ultimate Rewards points after spending $4,000 within the first three months of account opening—that’s 20,000 more points than normal for this card.
+The other notable credit card of the moment, the Chase Sapphire Preferred, offers 80,000 bonus Ultimate Rewards points after spending $4,000 within the first three months of account opening—that’s 20,000 more points than usual.
 Like the Venture, the Chase Sapphire Preferred has a $95 annual fee.